-Press the lever and watch the diver, which is partly filled with water, and partly with air.
-Change the pressure force.
+Press and hold the lever.
+Watch the diver, which is partly filled with water, and partly with air.
+Change the pressure.
 Note how the volume of air in the diver has changed.
-Try to make the diver motionless in the middle of the tube’s length.
+Try to make the diver motionless in the middle of the tube length.

 Two forces act on the diver: gravity in the downward direction and buoyancy upwards.
-The resultant of those forces (that is their sum) determines the diver’s movement.
-If the diver’s average density is lower than the density of the liquid, buoyancy dominates and keeps the diver at the top (Archimedes’ law).
-When we press the lever, we increase the pressure in the whole tube (Pascal’s law); that compresses the air in the diver and lets more liquid pour in, which makes the diver heavier.
-Gravity, now stronger than buoyancy, drowns the diver.
-When we release the lever, we see the opposite effect.
+The resultant of between those forces (that is the difference of their values) determines the diver’s movement.
+If the diver’s average density is lower then the density of the liquid, buoyancy dominates and keeps the diver at the top (Archimedes’ law).
+When you press the lever, you increase the pressure in the whole tube (Pascal’s law); that compresses the air in the diver and lets more liquid in which makes the diver heavier.
+Gravity, now stronger than buoyancy drowns the diver.
+When you release the lever, you see the opposite effect.

-Legend has it that Archimedes (a Greek scholar from the third century BC) discovered the law named after him while taking a bath.
-Overjoyed, he took to the Syracuse streets naked, shouting „Eureka!” (‘I have found it!’).
+Legend has it that Archimedes (a Greek scholar from 3rd century BC) discovered the law named after him while taking a bath.
+Overjoyed, he ran around the streets of Syracuse naked, shouting

 Submarines dive and surface by lowering or increasing the air volume in their pressurised ballast tanks.